Heathens (Twenty One Pilots song): Music video

-The official music video, directed by Andrew Donoho, was uploaded to the Fueled by Ramen YouTube channel in June 2016.
-It shows Joseph singing the song in Belle Reve, a fictional prison in the DC Universe, with Dun appearing while playing drums in the course of the video.
+The music video for "Heathens", directed by Andrew Donoho, was uploaded to the Fueled by Ramen YouTube channel in June 2016.
+It shows Tyler Joseph singing the song in the prison Belle Reve, with Josh Dun appearing while playing drums during the course of the video.
 Joseph makes his way to a small stage in the middle of a room, where Dun is already on the stage playing the drums.
 Joseph then picks up a floating bass guitar and begins playing it while the prisoners leave their cells and watch the duo perform the remainder of the song.
 At the end of the video, Joseph is sitting in the room alone as the prison security guards surround him.
-Throughout the music video, various clips of Suicide Squad are played.
-As of March 2023, the video has over 2 billion views on YouTube.
-It also has over 13 million likes and is the second video by Twenty One Pilots to surpass this amount.
+Throughout the music video, various clips from Suicide Squad are played.

-The clip won an award for Best Rock Video at the 2016 MTV Video Music Awards.
+The video won an award for Best Rock Video at the 2016 MTV Video Music Awards.